phenopackets/phenopacket-schema/docs/basics.rst

 ~~~~~~~~
 pedigree
 ~~~~~~~~
-The pedigree object contains information that is comparable to a PED file.
+The :ref:`Pedigree <rstpedigree>` object contains information that is comparable to a PED file.
 It defines the relations between the patient and their relatives.
-TODO detail page.

 ~~~~~~~~~~